octoblu/asterisk-meshblu-agi/README.md

 # asterisk-meshblu-agi
-An executable for connecting to meshblu through dialplans
+An Asterisk AGI command for connecting to meshblu through dialplans.

+Requires a version of Node.js that supports ES6.

+Place a meshblu.json file in the directory that meshblu.agi is being executed from.